vanus-labs/docs/content/vanus-connect/connector-guides/source/github/setup.md

    ![img.png](images/connection.png)
 2. Click `Authorize` to authorize to your GitHub account.
 ![img.png](images/img.png)
-3. Configure Vanus cloud with your account.
+3. Configure Vanus Connect with your account.
 ![](images/selconfig.png)
 4. **Install and Authorize** Vanus to read repos and create webhooks.
 ![](images/authorizw.png)